 This post may contain affiliate links.
 This means I may make a small commission at no additional cost to you when you make a purchase.
 Find out more in the Disclosure Policy

 Are you looking for a cookie recipe that is healthier and includes whole grains, whole wheat, and olive oil?
-While they have nutritious ingredients, these whole wheat cookies are crisp on the outside and tender on the inside.
+While they have nutritious ingredients, these Whole Wheat C with Oats Chips and Pecan cookies are crisp on the outside and tender on the inside.
 They calm the craving for something sweet.

 We started the Mediterranean Diet when looking for a healthier way to eat.
 It has been studied and shown to improve the risk of chronic diseases when followed and combined with exercise and stress management.